practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 ..which brings down the execution time to around 11 milliseconds!

 I discovered the essential _--dir=._ parameter in this page: [Executing in Wasmtime](https://github.com/bytecodealliance/wasmtime/blob/main/docs/WASI-tutorial.md#executing-in-wasmtime).
+It grants directory permissions to the guest environment, that is the current directory here.

 <br/>